I’ve been value betting for several years now, and there is one question that I had to ask myself very often to max out my betting productivity.

 (Real Probability of the odds in % * Decimal odds at the bookmaker)-100

-Example to calculate value: True odds = 1.67 which is a 60% chance to win
+Example to calculate value: True odds = 1.67 which is a 60% chance of a win

 You are finding an odd of 1.90.